 I’d say then that for the majority people, one full day and night will be plenty here – especially in mid to late 30 degree ambient heat.
 Just remember to not expect to see too many significant sites for your money and instead just try to enjoy your surroundings and the experience itself.
 If you’re physically able, consider giving sandboarding a try.
 We didn’t get to do ‘sandboarding’ as our guide ‘forgot’ his boards so make sure this doesn’t happen to you.
 We were later reimbursed a whole 5 JD for that but naturally we’d have much rather boarded on some sand dunes!
 Oh well.

-I'm happy to report back that the accommodation was indeed clean, as were the toilet and shower facilities.
-So despite prior concern, I ended up with a decent night's sleep although fair play to Blakey-boy for properly embracing this experience choosing to sleep outside under the stars.
+I’m happy to report back that the accommodation was indeed clean, as were the toilet and shower facilities.
+So despite prior concern, I ended up with a decent night’s sleep although fair play to Blakey for properly embracing this experience choosing to sleep outside under the stars THS.
 That, however, was a little too close to nature for the Unlikely Traveller who chose his humble desert abode instead.

 Speaking of which, here are the tents and a rather large imposing rock that is the view when you open your door!

-So Aqaba is billed as the Eilat (Israel) equivalent and despite there being obvious differences, they're also very similar which isn't surprising considering their core existence is something they both share: tourism.
+So Aqaba is thought of as the Eilat (Israel) equivalent and despite there being obvious differences, they’re also very similar which isn’t surprising considering their core existence is something they both share: tourism.
 In fact, both southerly spots are probably the highest ranking tourist spots for both countries.
-Therefore these areas known as 'free zones', mean certain commodities don't have to pay the usual excise fees and other taxes and so they're treated like goods outside of Jordan.
+Therefore these areas known as ‘free zones’, mean certain commodities don’t have to pay the usual excise fees and other taxes and so they’re treated like goods outside of Jordan.
 We discovered this when we went to purchase some beer and had to do a double-take on the cost.
-You see, in Muslim countries it can be a) hard to find an alcohol and b) when you do, the cost is bumped right up.
+In Muslim countries it can be a) hard to find an alcohol and b) when you do, the cost is bumped right up.
 Take only in Petra for example, naturally Blakey-boy and I had to sample the local and aptly named, Petra beer!
 And the price for two cans?
-You ready for this...........
+You ready for this………..
 12 JD (£12 GBP).
-Yep, you've taken that well.
 Needless to say just the one can then.

 And the price of the same beer from the Aqaba centre……….. £1.50 each!
 I’m wondering then if these ‘tax factors’ play a part, in addition to the appeal of sunshine and Red Sea of course, why a couple of large cruise ships will dock here in Aqaba at least twice a week?
 Like everywhere on the Red Sea, tragically tourism isn’t anywhere like it used to be many years ago.
 But from a traveller’s perspective, it feels great to be wandering these paths not bumping into sun-burnt tourists!
 It’s honestly such a special spot up here folks, did you know that you can pretty much see into distance of four neighbouring countries!
 Have many spots are there in the world where you can do that!?